RaghavK24/VirtuoGAN/README.md

 # PyTorch GANs 💻

-This repo contains PyTorch implementation of Vanilla GAN architecture. `<br/>`
+This repository contains the PyTorch implementation of the Vanilla GAN architecture along with some modifications to it. `<br/>`

 ## Appendix